mbeddr/mps-platform-docs/src/doc/docs/clean_code/java/index.md

 - Try to make the name of the utility or helper class more specific (for example: *AdministrationHelper*, *LoginHelper* instead of *Helper*).

 # More tips
 - If you use functional interfaces, use the [standard java ones](http://www.javapractices.com/topic/TopicAction.do?Id=277).
-If you want to understand the functional style, consult [Unterstand the functional style](http://www.javapractices.com/topic/TopicAction.do?Id=274) page.
+If you want to understand the functional style, consult [Understand the functional style](http://www.javapractices.com/topic/TopicAction.do?Id=274) page.
 - If you want to use newer Java features, have a look at [Modernize old code](http://www.javapractices.com/topic/TopicAction.do?Id=225) page.
 - Have a look at common sources of [complexity](http://www.javapractices.com/topic/TopicAction.do?Id=287).